seif999999/top-10-game/README.md

 - **Performance Optimized**: Efficient matching for multiplayer scenarios
 - **Atomic Transactions**: Prevents double-awarding of points with retry mechanisms

+## 👤 Avatar System

+The game includes a comprehensive avatar system that allows players to personalize their profiles:

+### Avatar Features
+- **5 Initial Avatars**: Mix of human and animal avatars
+- **Custom Selection**: Players can choose from available avatars or select "No Avatar"
+- **Cross-Platform Rendering**: Programmatic colored circles with emoji icons for consistent display
+- **Persistent Storage**: Avatar selections are saved to Firebase and persist across sessions
+- **Profile Integration**: Avatars appear in profile screen, home screen, and multiplayer leaderboards

+### Avatar Types
+- **Human Avatars**: Blue and red colored circles with 👤 emoji
+- **Animal Avatars**: Orange, green, and purple colored circles with 🐾 emoji
+- **No Avatar Option**: Question mark (?) for players who prefer not to use an avatar

+### Technical Implementation
+- **Programmatic Rendering**: Uses React Native `View` and `Text` components for cross-platform compatibility
+- **Color Mapping**: Each avatar has a unique color associated with its ID
+- **Firebase Integration**: Avatar selections stored in user profiles
+- **State Management**: Integrated with authentication context for real-time updates

 ## 🎨 User Interface & Experience

 ### Clean & Streamlined Design